xyphllipyx/ChameleonMini/README.md

 #### 1. Prepare your Windows.
 Linux, or MAC computer

    1. Prepare the firmware.
-Go to GITHUB to compile the latest firmware: **[Here](/../../../../RfidResearchGroup/ChameleonMini)**.
+   2. Go to GITHUB to compile the latest firmware: **[Here](/../../../../RfidResearchGroup/ChameleonMini)**
-      1. Or use the precompiled [firmware in the release section](/../../../../iceman1001/ChameleonMini-rebooted/releases).
+      - Or use the precompiled [firmware in the release section](/../../../../iceman1001/ChameleonMini-rebooted/releases).
-   2. Install the DFU driver.
-The DFU driver comes from ATMEL's official LIBUSB driver library.
-You can download it yourself or find it in attachment.
+   3. Install the DFU driver.
+      - The DFU driver comes from ATMEL's official LIBUSB driver library.
+You can download it yourself or find it in the [repo](/../../../../iceman1001/ChameleonMini-rebooted/tree/master/Drivers).

 #### 2. Write the firmware

    1. Enter the chameleon DFU mode.
-When the device is off, press and hold the yellow button near the USB (TINY uses the B button), insert the USB, and then you can enter the DFU upgrade mode.
+      1. When the device is off, press and hold the yellow button near the USB (TINY uses the B button), insert the USB, and then you can enter the DFU upgrade mode.
 Or send the command `UPGRADE` in the connected state, and it can also enter the DFU upgrade mode.
    2. Start to upgrade the firmware.
-Run the `ChameleonFirmwareUpgrade.bat` file in the attachment to automatically start the firmware upgrade.
-It usually takes 2-5 seconds.
+      1. Run the `ChameleonFirmwareUpgrade.bat` file in the repo to automatically start the firmware upgrade.
+      2. It usually takes 2-5 seconds.
 After the progress bar is complete, the firmware upgrade is complete.

 - Note:
    - The chameleon REV.G version uses the same firmware for both the MINI with Bluetooth version and TINY.
 The hardware design of the RF part is exactly the same.
 The hardware is also compatible with the official firmware of the [KAOS brothers](/../../../../emsec/ChameleonMini).